socio-technical/blockchain-book/src/introduction.md

 First published 2019

-This study was comissioned by [TA-Swiss](https://www.ta-swiss.ch/) and was originaly publish in [Blockchain: Capabilities, Economic Viability, and the Socio-Technical Environment](https://vdf.ch/blockchain-capabilities-economic-viability-and-the-socio-technical-environment.html).
+This study was comissioned by [TA-Swiss](https://www.ta-swiss.ch/) and was originaly published in [Blockchain: Capabilities, Economic Viability, and the Socio-Technical Environment](https://vdf.ch/blockchain-capabilities-economic-viability-and-the-socio-technical-environment.html).

 [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/)